-This project implements Commitment Schemes using the Galois/Counter Mode (GCM) of secret-key encryption.
-Because this AES encryption mode provides both Message Confidentiality and Integrity, it fits perfectly the Hiding and Binding properties of Commitment Schemes.
+This project implements Commitment Schemes using the Encrypt-then-MAC approach of authenticated encryption.
+Because this kind of encryption algorithm provides both Message Confidentiality and Integrity, it fits perfectly the Hiding and Binding properties of Commitment Schemes.
 Confidentiality protects the message against passive attacks while integrity protects it from active attacks.
-GCM, so, works as an Authenticated Encryption where it roughly works as an encryption algorithm with MAC signatures on cipher data.

 The hiding property states that it is impossible to discover the secret with the commitment data left alone, that is, the commitment receiver can’t know the secret until the commitment sender reveals that through her opening key.

 The binding property, on the other hand, ensures invariants on the commitment sender side.
 It disallows the sender to change the secret by using a different opening key.
 While the sender can refuse to reveal her secret, she can’t cheat on the game.
 There’s a variant of commitment schemes called Timed Commitments where the receiver can brute-force the commitment in the case of the sender aborting the game by refusing to send the opening key, tho.
 Another variant called Fuzzy Commitments accepts some noise during opening phase.

 To install/test the unstable version on this repository (assuming you’re inside the project’s root directory):

 $ make install # 'make uninstall' reverts the changes